hgaddipati1118/Gmail-MCP-Server/README.md

 # Gmail MCP Server

 A Model Context Protocol (MCP) server for Gmail integration that enables AI assistants to manage Gmail through natural language interactions.
 This server provides a comprehensive set of tools for email management, label organization, and batch operations.
+Based off of [GongRzhe/Gmail-MCP-Server](https://github.com/GongRzhe/Gmail-MCP-Server).

 ## Features